 - You want the puff pastry to be thawed enough to work with and pliable, but not completely room temperature.
 Slightly chilled is best.

-- The plant-based milk helps create sticky surface so that the rolled croissant stays rolled
+- The plant-based milk helps create a sticky surface so that the rolled croissant stays rolled

 - Not into raspberries (WHA???), try a blackberry instead